Pi-hole vs AdGuard Home: Which Should You Run in 2026?

 Pick one, install it on Saturday, browse ad-free by lunch

-If we had to give a one-line answer: for most people in 2026, AdGuard Home is the slightly better choice for a first DNS-level ad-blocker — encrypted DNS comes free, the UI is gentler, and per-client controls are first-class.
-But the gap is small, and for tinkerers, Home Assistant users, or anyone who already has a Raspberry Pi running, Pi-hole's lighter footprint and broader ecosystem still make it a fantastic pick.
+If we had to give a one-line answer: for most people in 2026, AdGuard Home is the slightly better choice for a first DNS-level ad-blocker - encrypted DNS comes free, the UI is gentler, and per-client controls are first-class.
+But the gap is small, and for tinkerers, Home Assistant, the open-source smart home automation platform, users, or anyone who already has a Raspberry Pi running, Pi-hole's lighter footprint and broader ecosystem still make it a fantastic pick.